 #9.
 Make Sure Your Text is Readable

-This may not seem like an SEO-centric tip, but since SEO is all about search experience, it’s actually quite important.
+This may not seem like an SEO-centric tip, but since SEO is all about search experience, it’s quite important.
 After all, what’s the point in creating great pages and copy if no one can read them appropriately?

 Make sure your text is at least 12 px font size for easy reading.
 There’s no need to squeeze a bulk of text onto a page — less is more here.

-Also be sure to keep mobile in mind when you design your pages.
+Also, be sure to keep mobile in mind when you design your pages.
 More and more people use their mobile devices to make ecommerce purchases, so optimizing for mobile has to be at the forefront of your SEO strategy.

-Product Page Best Practices
+Ecommerce Product Page Best Practices

 Once users click through your category pages and land on a specific ecommerce product page, optimizations still need to be in place to offer them a positive online experience.
 Let’s take a look at how to optimize product pages.

-#10.
+#1.
 Include a Unique Product Title

 This is actually why it may be beneficial to hire a Product Team Member if you work for a large site.
 Their role is to make sure products and titles are optimized for SEO.
 This includes conducting keyword research and topical research to uncover the most opportune product names.